annegrobleben/Personal_Key_Indicators_of_Heart_Disease/README.md

-This notebook is based on an assignment done as part of a Master in Data Science & AI at Nuclio Digital School, it shows how to create a binary classification model that predicts the likelihood of someone having a heart disease based on their answers in a survey.
+This notebook is based on an assignment done as part of a Master in Data Science & AI at Nuclio Digital School (2024), it shows how to create a binary classification model that predicts the likelihood of someone having a heart disease based on their answers in a survey.

 The assignment is split into three main parts: data understanding, data cleaning and model buidling.
 When building and evaluating the model special attention is paid to the Recall score, the model's ability to detect true positives as such.
 We begin with four different models: a decision tree, a logistic regression, a random forest and a gradient boosting classifier.
 The logistic regression and the gradient boosting classifier perform significantly better than the other two models, which is why only those two are optimized further.